 Washington in talks with chipmakers about building US factories

-REUTERS: The Trump administration is in talks with semiconductor companies about building chip factories in the United States, representatives from two chip manufacturers said on Sunday (May 10).
+REUTERS: The Trump administration is in talks with semiconductor companies about building chip factories in the United States, representatives from two chipmakers said on Sunday.

 Intel Corp is in discussions with the United States Department of Defense over improving domestic sources for microelectronics and related technology, Intel spokesman William Moss said in an emailed statement.